 Ellen brings 30 years of experience in architecture, research, and business to leading The Center’s research team.
 She is a registered architect and member of the American Institute of Architects who was recognized by Healthcare Design as the HCD10 Researcher in 2017, an award recognizing significant contributions to the industry.
 A nationally and internationally recognized writer and speaker, she has been influential in guiding Pebble Partner projects and leading grant-funded research programs supported by the Agency for Healthcare Research and Quality (AHRQ), the Kresge Foundation, and the California Health Care Foundation (CHCF), and others.

 As both a consultant and owner, Ellen has been responsible for conducting built environment design research, as well as large-scale program management and extensive cross-departmental coordination.
 Ellen has a bachelor’s degree in architecture from Cornell University’s College of Architecture, Art and Planning, Global Executive MBA degrees from Columbia University and London Business School, and a PhD in design, patient safety and human factors from Loughborough University in England.
-She serves on the Executive Committee of the Steering Committee for the FGI Health Guidelines Revisions Committee and the Editorial Advisory Board of the Health Environments Research & Design (HERD) Journal.
-She coordinates special projects with other organizations, serves on the Environmental Standards Council (ESC), and facilitates direction for The Center’s Research Coalition annual New Investigator Award.
+She is the Vice Chair for FGI's Health Guidelines Revisions Committee (HGRC) and serves on the HGRC Executive Committee of the Steering Committee.
+She also serves on the Editorial Advisory Board of the Health Environments Research & Design (HERD) Journal and the American Journal of Infection Control (AJIC).
+Ellen is currently a board member for the AIA Academy of Architecture for Health Knowledge Community.